 They claim that the software is three times faster than typing, but I don’t type very fast.
-Using Dragon, I am able o increase my writing speed so that I am able “type” 300-400 words per minute.
+Using Dragon, I am able o increase my writing speed to “type” 300-400 words per minute.
 It’s also 99% accurate, so what you say is what’s going to show on the blog post you’re creating.

-This a great time saver and a useful way to writer’s block.
+This is a great time saver and a helpful way to writer’s block.

 If you want to see the software in action, this quick tutorial shows me using it in a YouTube video I created:

-Now I know, there are free options out there that do this same thing, even Microsoft Word has a tool like this.
+Now I know there are many options to write out there that do this same thing.
+Even Microsoft Word has a free tool like this.
 But here’s the thing…

-Other tools are not as accurate as Dragon Naturally Speaking Software.
+Other tools are not as accurate as Dragon Naturally Speaking Software to help you write.

-Plus, there is a 30-day, money-back guarantee with Dragon Dictation software, so you can feel comfortable giving the software a shot to test it out yourself.
+There is a 30-day money-back guarantee with Dragon Dictation software, so you can feel comfortable giving the software a shot to test it out yourself.

-Of course, there are certain blogs out there where you need to be more rigid, like healthcare-focused websites, or financial websites.
+Of course, there are specific blogs out there when you write where you need to be more rigid, like healthcare-focused or financial websites.

-The key here is to speak as you normally would while dictating content.
+The key when you write is to speak as you usually would while dictating content.

 NOTE: It will take time to get used to this.
-At first, this will feel very unnatural but as you do it more often, things will become easier as you continue to write.
+At first, this will feel very unnatural, but as you do it more often, things will become easier as you continue to write.

-One thing to note, absolutely do not edit while you’re creating your content.
+One thing to note when you write blog- do not edit while you’re creating your content.
 If you do, it’s going to slow you down dramatically.

-Instead, just speak through all of your thoughts and get them all on the page so you’ve written an imperfect version of your blog post.
+Instead, speak through your thoughts and get them all on the page, so you’ve written an imperfect version of your blog post.

 4) Review Your Content

 Dragon Naturally Speaking Software does a very good job of helping you write faster and save time.
-As you use it, it actually gets better at understanding your voice and dictating what you say, even if you have an accent like my wife.
+As you use it, it gets better at understanding your voice and dictating what you say, even if you have an accent like my wife.

-But, you still need to make sure you read through the content to make sure it all reads well.
+But, you still need to make sure you read through the content that you write to make sure it all reads well.
 I also recommend that you use Grammarly.

-First, you can run it through your regular Microsoft Word or Google Doc spellcheck, and then run it through Grammarly, as well.
+First, you can run it through your regular Microsoft Word or Google Docs spellcheck and then run it through Grammarly.
 Together, those two things will catch a lot of errors.

 Take the time to inspect your tone, how you transition from one idea to another, and your flow.